 There's nothing more embarrassing than looking like a total muggle in Diagon Alley, but don't worry; this comprehensive guide to the Wizarding World of Harry Potter will get everything sorted out.

-Are you about to teach your first year of middle school?
+Teaching your first year of middle school?
 Teaching is a learning process.
-You're probably nervous, but don't worry, everything's going to be fine.
+You're probably nervous, but don't worry.
 Here are some tips that might just save your life.

 Sometimes advancing means changing the music.

-A brief breakdown of the Hogwarts work environment, as perceived by a teacher of Muggles.
+This article contains a brief breakdown of the Hogwarts work environment as perceived by a teacher of Muggles.

-Some argue this book should be banned in schools.
+Some argue that "One Flew Over a Cuckoo's Nest" should be banned in schools.
 Let's take a look at that.